 Save this newly created subset (the Fraser Fort George CD) as a new shape file in your lab3 directory.
 You have created a lab3 directory – right?

 Searching the Stats Can Web site – We looked at the census analyzer in the last tutorial

 We download data in tutorial (for the Fraser Fort George Regional District) through the use of the census analyzer in tutorial last week.
-You can practice this now if you wish, but we will go through this in tutorial again next week.
+You can practice this now if you wish.
 For today’s lab we will use the data Scott has provided in the next section.
-If time permits, we can get a jump of next weeks tutorial and run through the census analyzer during lab time.

 For this lab we will use all of statistics for B.C. to match to the new Fraser Fort George CD we just created.
 Can we do this – the table from Stats Can will have many more records (rows) than the attribute table for the CD layer?

 Stats Can Boundary file and attribute data into QGIS

 Download a Boundary file for the lab from Stats Can.

 There are many pages on the Stats Can site, and navigation to find specific data can be a bit daunting.
 It is easy to find a link to the Boundary files by just doing a google search for them.
 We are interested in: